HabitatFramework/UserGuide/preface/preface.rst

 :doc:`../menus/menus` describes all the user interface menu items and buttons on the HLU Tool.

 :doc:`../interface/interface` describes all the user interface windows and components of the HLU Tool.

-:doc:`../database/database` outlines the database structure and how to adapt the data for local requirements.

 :doc:`FAQ <../faq/faq>` has a list of commonly asked questions and their answers.